 Depending on where your property is located, you may notice that rents fluctuate.
 As a neighborhood becomes more desirable, the amount you can charge in rent goes up.
 If potential tenants begin flocking to another part of town, you have to lower the rent to lure them back.

 Payments in seller financing are not subject to such turbulence, because of two factors.
 Firstly, homeowners tend to stay in a property a good bit longer than tenants, because simply abandoning the property has far greater consequences as an owner.
 Secondly, terms are determined and contracted far ahead of time, and do not carry the risk of tenants simply abandoning the property for a more attractive offer.

 You need not even worry about fluctuations in the property market because you already own the note.
 If the buyer wishes to sell their property, it is their responsibility to find another buyer willing to pay enough to cover the full amount.
 Either way, you continue to build wealth without needing to worry about whether you will be able to make enough in rent to justify the cost of owning the property.

 4. Sell money, not property

 If you choose to sell a rental property, and especially one that is still occupied, your ability to sell is contingent on the tenant’s upkeep of the property, and it would be laughable to suggest that you only sell part of the property or the entire property for only a certain amount of time.

-This kind of flexibility is infinitely possible with seller-financed mortgage notes, and without the hassle of involving a Realtor or showing the property.
+But this kind of flexibility is actually possible with seller-financed mortgage notes, and without the hassle of involving a Realtor or showing the property.